terrancehah/whole-ios/docs/prd.md

 ### 5.1 Widget
 - Displays a bilingual quote on the lock screen and standby mode
-- Updates daily with a new quote
+- Updates daily with a new, random quote
-- Allows category selection for personalized content
+- (No category selection for MVP)

 ### 5.2 Main Interface
 - Features swipeable cards to browse quotes